 We, the undersigned agree to commence with construction within calendar days after signing a Contract, and to complete the project within calendar days after Notice To Proceed from the Owner.
 Contract includes days of inclement weather.
-Time is of the essence in this project, and the contract will provide that if the extension thereof, the contractor shall pay to the Owner as fixed, agreed and liquidated damages, but not as a penalty, the sum of \$300.00 for each calendar day of delay.
+Time is of the essence in this project, and the contract will provide that if the contractor fails to commence work and complete the project in the time frame stated above, or an approved extension thereof, the contractor shall pay to the Owner as fixed, agreed and liquidated damages, but not as a penalty, the sum of \$300.00 for each calendar day of delay.